- Know the benefits of resistance exercise.

 Frequency, density, intensity, volume, and range of motion may all be progressively overloaded to influence adaptations.

-It is important for trainers to consider and understand which acute variables need to be overloaded for each result.
+Trainers must consider and understand which acute variables must be overloaded for each result.

 Principle of Reversibility